Endometriosis for Parents: All Guides

 Pain Treatment Services: Many health care providers are associated with programs that provide treatment and support for patients with acute and chronic pain.
 Teens may be offered an evaluation for services such as biofeedback, physical therapy, TENS (transcutaneous electrical nerve stimulation), and exercise programs.

 Complementary Medicine: Acupuncture, herbal remedies, homeopathy and healing touch are among popular “alternative approaches” to medical treatment.
 Many of these therapies can be helpful and are used in addition to traditional medical treatment.
 Not every alternative approach has been proven to be safe and effective as research studies are limited.
-Before experimenting with any alternative therapy, check with your daughter’s health care provider.
+Before experimenting with any alternative therapy, check with your child’s health care provider.

 Endometriosis for Parents: Continuous Hormonal Treatment (OCPs)

-Single-Yellow-GirlCombination hormonal treatment is very effective for treating endometriosis.
-Hormonal treatment doesn’t “cure” endometriosis, but it may help with controlling your daughter’s pain by stopping her periods and preventing endometriosis from getting worse.
+Combination hormonal treatment is very effective for treating endometriosis.
+Hormonal treatment doesn’t “cure” endometriosis, but it may help with controlling your child’s pain by stopping their periods and preventing endometriosis from getting worse.
 Hormonal treatment, also known as “oral contraceptives” or “birth control pills” are used for many reasons other than preventing pregnancy.

 What exactly are hormonal pills?